 • Both students and faculty members must together push themselves and enjoy themselves.

 Our focus on these foundations sets Theatre at ODU apart from many programs nationally.
-We are not the right fit for all students, and do not try to be.
 Our Program is made up of a friendly, wildly diverse group of approximately one hundred individuals.
 We don't copy the institutionalized formats of larger programs but, instead, adapt to the shifting needs of our current students.

 Happily, through the unique expertise of our faculty and guest artists, we provide the rigorous training and career connections necessary to compete professionally.
 We are proud of that accomplishment and our alumni have strong track records on Broadway, Off-Broadway, and regional stages.
 More importantly, we provide our students the means to discover their authentic talents within a time-honored art form.
 Regardless of background or career choice, that discovery lasts a lifetime.